S3 method for class 'default':

 switch indicating whether the frequencies of

-or of both
+cells or margins or of both should be plotted.

 frequencies